acosmicflamingo/BartyCrouch/README.md

 **Advantages of `transform` over the `code` task:**
 * You can provide translations for keys without switching to the Strings files.
-* In case you use SwiftGen, you don't need to replace calls to `NSLocalizedString` with `L10n` calls manually after running BartyCrouch.
+* In case you use SwiftGen, you don't need to replace calls to `CFLocalizedString` with `L10n` calls manually after running BartyCrouch.
 * Can be combined with the machine translation feature to provide a source language translation in code and let BartyCrouch translate it to all supported languages in a single line & without ever leaving the code.

 **Disadvantages of `transform` over the `code` task:**